statsig-io/docs/docs/metrics/precomputed-metrics.md

 ### Importing Precomputing Metrics from your Data Warehouse

-Statsig integrates natively with cloud data warehouses such as [Snowflake](/integrations/data-imports/snowflake), [BigQuery](/integrations/data-imports/bigquery), [Redshift](/integrations/data-imports/redshift) to ingest any of your existing metrics for computing experiment results.
-See [Data Imports](/integrations/data-imports/overview) to get started.
+Statsig integrates natively with cloud data warehouses such as [Snowflake](/data-warehouse-ingestion/snowflake), [BigQuery](/data-warehouse-ingestion/bigquery), [Redshift](/data-warehouse-ingestion/redshift) to ingest any of your existing metrics for computing experiment results.
+See [Data Warehouse Ingestion](/data-warehouse-ingestion/introduction) to get started.

 ### Logging Precomputed Metrics using HTTP API